JacobJohnstone/JacobJohnstone/README.md

 ## 🌱 I’m Currently Learning
 - 🤖 How to create reliable native widgets, taking advantage of custom modules and the react-native bridge!
-- C++ ➡️ building with Godot and practicing on LeetCode!
+- Building in Godot and practicing LeetCode problems!

 ## 🤝 I’m Looking to Collaborate
 Any new or on-going software projects of all kinds!
 I am eager to connect with people and use my skillset to help others, especially if I can learn something new along the way!